PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

      public $password = 'nv5uz9r3ZEDzVjNu';
 ```

-I then added this set of credentials to my dailybugle wordlist.
-In my initial pass I had neglected to do this which lead to a significant rabbithole as I continuously enumerated the host looking for a point of escalation.
+I added this set of credentials to my dailybugle wordlist and decided to investigate how I could move horizontally to the `jjameson` user.

+It's worth noting, in my initial pass I had neglected to document the above password which lead to a significant rabbithole as I continuously enumerated the host looking for a point of escalation.

 ```
 root@kali:~/ctf# echo 'nv5uz9r3ZEDzVjNu' >> ./wordlists/dailybugle.txt
 ```

 ### Horizontal local privilege escalation
-Now that I had identified the jjameson user as a potential next target I decided to attempt to escalate locally using the a small bash cript from Carlos Polop that bruteforces `su`.
-I generated a new wordlist by combining the dailybugle wordlist and rockyou and then transfered this over to the host over a local http webserver.
+Now that I had identified the `jjameson` user as a potential next target I decided to attempt to escalate locally using a small, but immensely useful, bash script from Carlos Polop that bruteforces `su`.
+I generated a new wordlist by combining the dailybugle wordlist and rockyou and then transferred this over to the host over a local http webserver.
+While not shown, `suBF.sh` was transfered to the host over the meterpreter session.

 ```
 root@kali:~/ctf# curl -sO https://raw.githubusercontent.com/carlospolop/su-bruteforce/master/suBF.sh